 1. How Long Do Siamese Cats Live?

 Siamese cats have one of the longest lifespans of all cat breeds.
 Some live as long as 25 years.
-The average life span for a Siamese cat is between 12 and 20 years.
+The average lifespan for a Siamese cat is between 12 and 20 years.
+These cats are prone to illnesses like asthma, hip dysplasia, and Amyloidosis (a genetic disease), so be sure to take them to their check ups every year.

-Siamese cats can get very worked up during play time.
-When Siamese cats get over stimulated they may try to bite your arm or hand.
+SSiamese cats can get very worked up during playtime.
+When Siamese cats get overstimulated they may try to bite your arm or hand.
+You don’t have to worry if your Siamese kitty attacks you though, as that behavior can easily be nipped in the bud with training.

 Siamese cats actually do like water.
 They may not want to be fully submerged in water but they enjoy playing with water and being around water.